 Sure enough on the estimated delivery day, just like the hatchery said they would, our local post office called in the early AM to let us know they had chicks for us to pick up.
 We drove to the post office & were handed a cute little box filled with air holes.
 The chorus of very high pitched cheeps that greeted us was nearly deafening.
 With big smiles, we thanked the postal worker, then hurriedly headed home with our precious very noisy bundle.
 Once home we opened the box to see our adorable chicks.
 It was incredible to think over 25 bird were inside such a tiny space.
 Thankfully they were all alive.
 One seemed to be having some trouble, but otherwise all was well.

-An interesting thing to note: over the years we have discovered if we raise our chicks outdoors from day one, they do not get pasty butt.
+An interesting thing to note: over the years we have discovered if we raise our chicks outdoors (usually by the time they are a week old, they can go outdoors safely with our outdoor setup), they do not get pasty butt.
 This seems to only be a problem when raised in an unnatural environment (indoors).

 Up next: Our First Dairy Cow

 Running Bug Farm is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising & linking to amazon.com

 You're welcome to link to Running Bug Farm or use a single image with a brief description to link back to any post.
 Republishing posts in their entirety is prohibited.